-Summer play is in full swing here!
-Recently, the kids and I put together a simple, fun science activity on the back porch.
-It was a bit dreary and rainy, but we made the best of it with a sand volcano.
+Summertime is in full swing here with tons of great summer activities for preschoolers.
+And this fun science activity is one of my favorites!
+It was a bit dreary and rainy the day we did this activity, but we made the best of it with a sand volcano.
 Well, it’s our version of a sand volcano, despite the fact that we don’t have a beach (or a sandbox) nearby.

 a fun science activity for summertime

 Amazon links are included below for your convenience.
 Thanks for supporting Fun-A-Day!